modina-eu/sfdcanbac-best-chat/app/docs/photos.md

 Great :sparkles:

-By the way, you don't have to curate the "best" photos.
+By the way, you don't have to curate the "best" photos of your trip or the production.
 The beauty of collectible or playing cards is that a deck consists of tens of cards, and every collector finds a different value in each card.
-You may have some blurry photos or screenshot of Google maps; if you find them
+You may have a blurry photo or a screenshot of Google Maps; if you find them somehow intriguing, let's add these images, too.

+Because I order printed cards on meinspiel.de, I aim for 55 cards in the end.
+But I would start with about 10 cards until I am clear about the theme and the direction of the deck.

-Now we come up with
+Now, we come up with names (titles) and texts.
+A name can be a word, a few words,

 You can also check out [starting from texts](#doc/texts)